Last Updated on 10 October, 2020 by Editor

 You did not mention whether you wear a specific uniform.
 If not, you can change your look using color.
 Since it is a conservative office and although it may not be in the formal dress policy (there is also an unspoken dress policy), you may still want to consider wearing conservative colors, such as navy, but you can also wear tan, gray, black, brown, etc. Alternatively, you can put a twist by going a shade above or below the color.
 For example, instead of navy, wear indigo, azure, or cobalt.

-Instead of the white collar shirt, opt for another color (ie. salmon) or try another shade of white.
+Instead of the white collar shirt, opt for another color (for example, salmon) or try another shade of white.
 You can also mix and match your items to create an entirely new look.
 Go for a different look by coordinating fabrics and colors.
-For instance, break out of the routine of wearing your white collar shirt with the black slacks by adding color (see illustration).
-Alternatives to Black Pants/White Blouse Combo by phenomenalimage featuring a slim fit jacket
+For instance, break out of the routine of wearing your white collar shirt with the black slacks by adding color.

-In terms of shoes, again refer to your company’s dress policy.
+In terms of shoes, refer to your company’s dress policy.
 For a conservative office, closed toe shoes are usually the norm.
 You can add your personality through the heel of the shoe.
-For example, if closed toe shoes are required, you could opt for a sling back, ankle strap, chunky heel, platform or wedge among other styles.
+For instance, if closed toe shoes are required, you could opt for a sling back, ankle strap, chunky heel, platform or wedge among other styles.
 Be careful that you don’t wear heel that is too high in a conservative office.
 The standard is usually a 1 – 2 inch heel.

-Enjoy the rest of your week!Like this weekly proactive career tip, we can send these directly to your email.
-Just sign up here:
+Like this weekly proactive career tip, we can send these directly to your email: